By Rachel Curit, 2014 Spring Intern

 Use VegFund’s resources.

 You might be thinking, but I don’t have 100 dollars to give to people.
 That’s where VegFund steps in to help!
 You can apply for mini-grants and if you’re approved, VegFund will reimburse you for the money you hand out.
-Check out this page for more information on how it works.
+Check out the Paid-Per-View grant program details for more information on how it works.

 So what do you think?
 Would you ever run a PPV event?
 We’d love to hear your thoughts on this form of outreach!